CarlColijn/Jazillionth/README.md

   The specified URL.
 * `accessObjectNames`: array of string, or `undefined`<br>
   The specified names to access.
 If you passed no names, this property will be set to `undefined`.
+* `trackObjectNames`: array of string, or `undefined`<br>
+  The specified names to track.
+If you passed no names, this property will be set to `undefined`.
 * `testSets`: array of TestSet objects<br>
   All test sets you registered for this page under test (see below).